Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

 The Patient Advantage

-At Long Beach Memorial, surgical teams have successfully completed hundreds of robot- assisted surgeries on patients afflicted with gynecologic, urologic and colorectal cancers.
+At Long Beach Medical Center, surgical teams have successfully completed hundreds of robot- assisted surgeries on patients afflicted with gynecologic, urologic and colorectal cancers.

 Lynne experienced the benefits of robotic surgery first-hand.
 Due to precancerous cells, she needed a total hysterectomy, removal of the uterus.
 She describes the procedure as “truly remarkable and life-changing.”
 Her biggest surprise came from her healing time.
 “I had the surgery on Monday and went home Tuesday afternoon.
 The only pain medication I needed was ibuprofen.
 By Thursday, I was outside watering my plants, and on Saturday I was walking around the mall.
 This was not my mother’s hysterectomy,” she says.